Housing and Property

 If you reach an agreement, you can have the landlord sign a document confirming these things:

-• the new date when the lease will end
+• the new date when the lease will end,

 You can use this model agreement on the JuridiQC website (in French only).
+The financial compensation suggested in this agreement is optional and must be accepted by both you and your landlord.

 Subletting or transferring your lease

-When you sublet, the person who takes over the apartment becomes the temporary tenant, but you are still responsible for the lease.
+In most cases, you can sublet your apartment to someone else.
+When you sublet, the person you sublet to becomes the temporary tenant of the apartment.
+You are still responsible for the lease.

 Learn more about sublets and lease transfers by reading our article Assigning a Lease or Subletting.